Kalmykia: Soviet period

 In July 1919, Bolshevik leader Vladimir Lenin issued an appeal to the Kalmyk people, calling for them to revolt and to aid the Red Army.
 Lenin promised to provide the Kalmyks, among other things, a sufficient quantity of land for their own use.
-The promise came to fruition on November 4, 1920, when a resolution was passed by the All-Russian Central Executive Committee proclaiming the formation of the Kalmyk Autonomous Oblast.
-Fifteen years later, on October 22, 1935, the Oblast was elevated to republic status, Kalmyk Autonomous Soviet Socialist Republic.
+The promise came to fruition on 4 November 1920, when a resolution was passed by the All-Russian Central Executive Committee proclaiming the formation of the Kalmyk Autonomous Oblast.
+Fifteen years later, on 22 October 1935, the Oblast was elevated to republic status, Kalmyk Autonomous Soviet Socialist Republic.

 In line with the policy of Korenizatsiya based on the concept of titular nations, the government of the Soviet Union adopted a strategy of national delimitation, while at the same time enforcing the Leninist principle of democratic centralism.
 According to Dorzha Arbakov, decentralized governing bodies were a tool the Bolsheviks used to control the Kalmyk people:

 After establishing control, the Soviet authorities did not overtly enforce an anti-religion policy, other than through passive means, because it sought to bring Mongolia and Tibet into its sphere of influence.
 The government also was compelled to respond to domestic disturbances resulting from the economic policies of War Communism and the 1921 famine.

 The passive measures that were taken by Soviet authorities to control the people included the imposition of a harsh tax to close places of worship and religious schools.
 The Cyrillic script replaced Todo Bichig, the traditional Kalmyk vertical script.

-On January 22, 1922, Mongolia proposed to migrate the Kalmyks during the famine in Kalmykia, but Russia refused.
-71–72,000 Kalmyks died during the famine.
+On 22 January 1922, Mongolia proposed to migrate the Kalmyks during the famine in Kalmykia.
+Russia refused help; 71–72,000 Kalmyks died during the famine.
 Revolts erupted among the Kalmyks in 1926 and 1930 (on 1942–1943, see the next section).
 In March 1927, Soviet deported 20,000 Kalmyks to the tundras of Siberia and Karelia.

 The Kalmyks of the Don Voisko Oblast were subject to the policies of de-cossackization where villages were destroyed, khuruls (temples) and monasteries were burned down and executions were indiscriminate.
 At the same time, grain, livestock and other foodstuffs were seized.

 In December 1927 the Fifteenth Party Congress of the Soviet Union passed a resolution calling for the "voluntary" collectivization of agriculture.
 The change in policy was accompanied by a new campaign of repression, directed initially against the small farming class.
 The objective of this campaign was to suppress the resistance of farming peasants to the full-scale collectivization of agriculture.

 World War II

-On June 22, 1941, the German army invaded the Soviet Union.
-By August 12, 1942, the German Army Group South captured Elista, the capital of the Kalmyk ASSR.
+On 22 June 1941, the German army invaded the Soviet Union.
+By 12 August 1942, the German Army Group South captured Elista, the capital of the Kalmyk ASSR.
 After capturing the Kalmyk territory, German army officials established a propaganda campaign with the assistance of anti-communist Kalmyk nationalists, including white emigre, Kalmyk exiles.
 The total Jewish dead numbered between 100 and upwards of 700, according to documents held in the Kalmyk State Archives.
 The campaign was focused primarily on recruiting and organizing Kalmyk men into anti-Soviet militia units.